CentralNic’s Path to Growth in the New Gold Rush – With Ben Crawford

 Michael: Great.
 If someone wants to get in touch with you, Ben, to discuss top-level domains and investment in their TLD, financing or operations of the registry, what is the best way to reach you or the person who is responsible in your organization?

 Ben: I am happy for people to reach out to me directly, and I have got a very difficult, complicated email address.
-It is [email protected].
+It is Ben@US.com.

-Michael: All right. [email protected].
+Michael: All right.
+Ben@US.com.
 All right, if you have additional questions, please post them in the comments section below the video and I will ask Ben to come back and answer as many as he can.

 Ben Crawford, CEO of CentralNic.
 Thanks for coming on the Domain Sherpa Show, sharing your knowledge of top-level domains and the operations of registries, and thanks for being a Domain Sherpa.